 Fab@School Maker Studio

-As part of an international consortium of research and education partners led by University of Virginia, The Reynolds Center Teaching, Learning & Creativity, in collaboration with noted educator and software designer, Dr. Peggy Healy Stearns, designed and developed Fab@School Maker Studio - the first digital fabrication software tool developed specifically for use in the classroom.
-It is an easy-to-use, web-based tool that invites students to experience STEM and STEAM learning in an engaging, personally meaningful way.
+Fab@School Maker Studio is the first digital fabrication software tool developed specifically for use in the classroom.
+It is an easy-to-use, web-based program that invites students to experience STEM and STEAM learning in an engaging, personally meaningful way.

 How do you encourage young STEM learning in a positive, creative way?

 Envision a classroom where students are actually working as engineers—a classroom where students imagine, invent, design, test, and collaborate to solve compelling problems.
 Picture a classroom where creativity flourishes and making mistakes is part of the learning process, as students discover for themselves what works and what does not.
 And imagine a classroom where every student walks away from a lesson with a 2D cutout, pop-up, 3D model, or working machine they designed and created themselves.
 This is the Fab@School classroom, where the enthusiasm for learning is palpable.

 As one student said, "You can actually do it...you can see it and you can understand it!"